AdaCore/spark2014/docs/lrm/source/packages.rst

 consistently with that of their representative ``state_name`` as determined by its denotation in the Initializes aspect of the package.

 A subprogram may have an *abstract view* and a *refined view*.
-The abstract view is a subprogram declaration in the visible part of a package where a subprogram may refer to private types and state abstractions whose details are not visible.
-A refined view of a subprogram is the body or body stub of the subprogram in the package body whose visible part declares its abstract view.
+The abstract view is a subprogram declaration in a package specification of a package where a subprogram may refer to private types and state abstractions whose details are not visible.
+A refined view of a subprogram is the body or body stub of the subprogram in the package body whose specification declares its abstract view.

 In a refined view a subprogram has visibility of the full type declarations of any private types declared by the enclosing package and visibility of the